cmaloney/dcos-docs/_pages/administration/release-notes/enterprise-edition/dcos-1-6.md

 hide_from_navigation: false
 hide_from_related: true
 ---
-The release notes provide a list of useful topics and links for Mesosphere DCOS.
+The release notes provide a list of useful topics and links for Mesosphere DC/OS.

 # DC/OS Access Control Service